 Sable Island is approximately 41 km in length and is located 290 km east of Halifax.
 The Island is composed of sand and is the only emergent portion of the Sable Island Bank.
 It supports a fragile ecosystem consisting of diverse flora and fauna; the best known components being the feral horses, seal populations, the rare Ipswich sparrow, and the endangered Roseate tern.

-Sable Island access and activities are administered by the Canadian Coast Guard on behalf of the Government of Canada, pursuant to the Sable Island Regulations of the Canada Shipping Act.
+Sable Island access and activities are managed by Parks Canada and it has been designated a National Park under the Canada National Parks Act.
 It is also protected under Environment Canada regulations, specifically the Migratory Birds Convention Act.
 The federal Fisheries Act administered by the Fisheries and Oceans Canada covers management of seal populations on Sable Island.
 The Species-at-Risk Act deals with protection and recovery of plant and animal species-at-risk including species with relevance to Sable Island.

 This Code of Practice addresses the following:

 - Vessel routing in the vicinity of the Island;